Depression and anxiety

 - Problems with speech, reasoning, and orientation in time and space are unusual in depression but are common in people with dementia.

-- A person with depression may occasionally complain of an inability to remember things but will remember when prompted, whereas a person with dementia will be forgetful and will often try to cover up memory lapses.
+- A person with depression may occasionally complain of an inability to remember things but will remember when prompted, whereas a person with dementia will be forgetful and will often try to cover up memory loss.

 - Where people with depression do have very bad impairments in their reasoning and memory (for example, when depression is severe), this is mainly due to poor concentration and the problems are reversible with treatment or when the depression lifts.
 This is not the case with dementia.